shubham-sharma25/Namaste-react/lets get hooked/notes.md

 Hooks

--a hook is a normal JS function present inside react library Types of hooks:
+-a hook is a normal JS function present inside react library which gives us access to react features like using states

+Types of hooks:
 -useState - to create state variable to track data updates in component -returns an array of 2 elements, i.e., the current value of the state and a updating method